About the Case and Barlow Familes

 In 1853, Chauncey and Cleopatra transferred ownership of the home to their son, Henry, and his wife, Mary.
 During the 1880's, the Farm grew to 483 acres.
 Proceeding and during the Civil War, Case-Barlow Farm was a site for Abolitionist meetings.
 Abolitionist John Brown, a friend of the Case family, shared a close friendship with Chauncey and Cleopatra's son, Lora.
 The homestead served as a stop on the Underground Railroad.

 Upon Henry's death in 1890, the ownership of the property was shared by a group of his heirs and operated by their daughter Hattie Susan Case (1861-1898) and her husband, Franklin F. Barlow (1858-1934).
 Hattie and Franklin Barlow were married in December of 1883 and had three children named Henry Case Barlow (1885-1958), Harley Edmund Barlow (1887-1894), and Clara May Barlow (1891-1932).
 In 1897, the Case-Barlow family assumed ownership of the property.
 During Hattie and Franklin's operation and ownership of the Farm, the current bank barn was built.
-After Hattie's death, Franklin met and married Cynthia Belle Fern in June of 1990.
+After Hattie's death, Franklin met and married Cynthia Belle Fern.

 Franklin and Hattie transferred the ownership of the farm to their son Henry C. and his wife Isabel Sackett Barlow in 1910,and became the fourth generation of owners.
 Their family included three sons, Franklin Sacketts Barlow (1912-1996), Harold Edmund Barlow (1914-2002), and Donald Charles Barlow (1915-2001).